When You're Falling: Release

 "When You're Falling" was serviced to US adult album alternative radio stations in June 2001 and debuted on the Billboard Adult Alternative Airplay chart at No. 8 for the week dated 9 June 2001, making it the highest debut on the chart that week.
-Billboard announced that "When You're Falling" would be serviced to hot adult contempoary radio stations on 9 July 2001 and would later be issued to alternative stations around the same time.
+Billboard announced that "When You're Falling" would be serviced to hot adult contemporary radio stations on 9 July 2001 and issued to alternative stations around the same time.

 When You're Falling" was released as a physical single in July 2001.
 Adam Wren of Leftfield created a remix of the track, which was included on the commercial single.
-Music Week called the song "a curiously weak choice for a single" that more closely resembled Gabriel'smusic than the work of Afro Celt Sound System.
-They also felt that the song would have little appeal outside their most dedicated fans.
+Music Week called the song "a curiously weak choice for a single" that more closely resembled Gabriel's music than the work of Afro Celt Sound System.
+They also felt that the song would have little appeal outside of their most dedicated fans.

-Adam Berg directed the song's music video, which featured Gabriel in certain scenes.
+Adam Berg directed the song's music video, which included appearances from Gabriel in certain scenes.
 The music video was added to VH1 during the week of 22 July 2001.
 It was also made available on the Real World Records website.

-Following the September 11 attacks in the United States, Slate reported that Clear Channel Communications distributed a memorandum to various program directors.
-The memorandum contained a list of over 150 songs that they believed contained "questionable lyrics", with one of those songs being "When You're Falling".
+Following the September 11 attacks in the United States, Slate reported that Clear Channel Communications distributed a memorandum to various program directors containing a list of over 150 songs that they believed contained "questionable lyrics".
+One of the songs included on the list was "When You're Falling".
 The vice president of programming at Clear Channel had assembled the list for radio programmers and advised them to exercise restraint when selecting songs to broadcast.